CksdnSoft/jekyll-now/about.md

 I am interested in web development.

 You can check my GitHub repo, but there will be nothing interesting, because most of my repositories are private.
+I am shy when it comes to showing my code.

 ### Contact me